 The average cost of a BTFV (Burglary Theft From Vehicle) to each victim is roughly $1885.00.
-This figure takes into account the value of the items lost or stolen and the cost to repair broken windows, etc.
+This figure takes into account the value of the items lost or stolen and the costs to repair broken windows, etc.

 Here are a few tips to prevent your vehicle from getting broken into.
 While most of these tips are pretty obvious, there are a few things here you may not know.

 I hate to be Captain Obvious here, but many of the vehicle breaks and thefts that I have heard about locally were from unlocked vehicles.

 In fact, a friend of mine once reported that three of four vehicles in their driveway were broken into.
 Of the four vehicles, the three that were broken into were unlocked.